Why Sites Like Kotaku Deserve to Fail | A Hogwarts Legacy Review Rebuttal

 — Carolyn Petit, Kotaku

 This author, like many other vocal individuals who claim to hate J.K.
-Rowling, is essentially saying: it doesn’t matter how inclusive the game might be, or any concessions the developers made to appease the angry mob of hatred, or even if there are positive messages to take away from Hogwarts Legacy; it’s still giving money to J.K.
+Rowling, is essentially saying: It doesn’t matter how inclusive the game might be, or any concessions the developers made to appease the angry mob of hatred, or even if there are positive messages to take away from Hogwarts Legacy; it’s still giving money to J.K.
 Rowling and that’s bad enough to make you a bad person if you buy it.
 In addition, they try to deflate the counterargument about how there are countless other things we as consumers buy that might be tied to people we find unsavory with the term “mealy-mouthed.”
 I’m sorry, there’s nothing mealy-mouthed about the fact that in our modern, global economy, there are plenty of goods and services that we rely on which may happen to come from distasteful people or companies.
 PG&E is the primary energy provider for a significant part of the U.S. West Coast, but they can also be held responsible for some of the worst fires that California has ever seen, costing many people their lives and billions of dollars in damages.
 Amazon, Target, and Walmart provide extremely convenient options for products at prices that less fortunate people can afford while also being notoriously terrible to their employees.

 I’m not trying to argue for or against capitalism, here.
 I’m just saying that I at least have an understanding that if you are buying anything from anyone else, there’s a decent chance your money might eventually end up in the pocket of someone you don’t like.
 Consider the Lifehacker article with alternatives to Hogwarts Legacy that Kotaku featured.
 It listed games from other game publishers like Bethesda and Electronic Arts, which have had their share of controversies over the years.
 Consider also any instances in which Kotaku or its affiliates provided positive coverage to games published by companies like Activision or Ubisoft, which have had multiple reliable claims filed against them and their executives for sexual abuse and misconduct in the workplace.
 There are even claims of misconduct at Nintendo, which has a game mentioned in the Lifehacker article as well.